 Everett: Company, Stage and School in Providence forgoes dusty playbills filled with decades-old ideas for progressive, thought-provoking material that can’t be seen anywhere else.
 The company, cofounded in 1986 by Dorothy, Aaron and Rachael Jungels, is known for producing powerful pieces of hybrid dance/theater backed by thorough academic and community research.
 Members are currently in the midst of a two-year research and development endeavor, called the Freedom Project, in collaboration with Brown University.
 Read More

-Freedom Project Brain Café
+Freedom Project: Freedom Café

-The Freedom Project Brain Café examined issues related to incarceration, such as the disproportionate number of prisoners of color in the prison system, and the prison system’s default role as society’s solution to addiction and other mental health issues.
+The Freedom Project Freedom Café examined issues related to incarceration, such as the disproportionate number of prisoners of color in the prison system, and the prison system’s default role as society’s solution to addiction and other mental health issues.
 The evening included poetry and personal stories from a Providence native who grew up in the prison system.
 Read More